 There were a bunch of different federations with different rules and regulations that catered to various lifting preferences.
 There were records at state, national, and world levels for each federation, further segmented by age and weight class categories.
 I hadn’t taken a pre-workout or a post-workout supplement ever in my life and I personally wasn’t interested in performance-enhancing-drugs, so I narrowed my search to drug-free federations.
 I made the following spreadsheet, booked flights, ordered a belt online, bought a singlet, and purchased deadlift shoes immediately to keep myself accountable.
 With the sunk cost, I had to compete.
 There was no backing out.

-My belt just arrived this week, and I’ve used it for one deadlift workout so far.
-I have to say – the weights feel so much lighter using a belt.
-I don’t know how I got here without using a belt for so long!
+My belt arrived in July, and I have to say – the weights feel so much lighter using a belt.
+I don’t know how I got to 3x bodyweight without using a belt for so long!
 I’m pretty confident that my weights are about to climb 20/30 lbs in the next several weeks.

 If I said I’m doing this for every kid who’s felt inferior because of a disability, I’d be lying.
-If I said I’m doing this for everyone who’s reached a point so low that taking their own life seems like the only way to stop the pain, again I’d be lying.
-As I am right now, I can’t say espouse those noble reasons.
+If I said I’m trying to set a record for everyone who’s reached a point so low that taking their own life seems like the only way to stop the pain, again I’d be lying.
+As I am right now, I can’t espouse such noble reasons.
 Right now, I’m doing this for myself, compensating for insecurities and covering up scars.
 I’m 22 right now (July) with a December birthday.
 I’m competing in the Junior 20-23 class, so I have exactly 18 months to break some records.
-I’m going for it.

 July 2017: Start training with TITAN belt, SABO Deadlift shoes, and actively pursuing records